-Since 2018, Ma3an has mobilized a robust network of youth leaders, established safe spaces where young people can thrive, and equipped national, regional and community stakeholders with the tools needed to meet the evolving needs of Tunisian youth.
+Since 2018, Ma3an has mobilized a robust network of youth leaders, established community spaces where young people can thrive, and equipped national, regional and community stakeholders with the tools needed to meet the evolving needs of Tunisian youth.
 To date, the project has achieved the following goals:

 - Established a Youth Leader Network connecting 11,417 young Tunisians to skills-building and community leadership opportunities.